caelum-n/cs330-javascript/2_dataTypes.md

 console.log(typeof x) // output: number
 ```

-Lastly, JavaScript is **implicitly typed**, meaning there are no explicit declarations of the data type of a variable.
+Lastly, JavaScript is **implicitly typed**, meaning there are no explicit declarations of the data type of variables.
 In simpler terms, one declares both a string and an int using "const".

 ```